kckhafra/EcoAcme-Client/README.md

 [Back-End](https://github.com/kckhafra/EcoAcme-API): The back-end was built with Node.js and PSQL.
 The login was authenticated through JSON Web Token(JWT).
 Database stored at Heroku.

 ### Description
-EcoAcme currently allows you to create a profile; create, delete and edit post; create and delete comments, message other users and add friends.
+EcoAcme currently allows you to create a profile; create, delete and edit post; create and delete comments; message other users and add friends.

 ## Starter Page
 - The header at a certain width allows users to login.
 Once the header is the size of a ipad users are routed to a login page.